martinthomson/quic-tls/draft-thomson-quic-tls.md

 it might be useful to use the data acquired during the exchange of unauthenticated messages for congestion management.

+This section generally only applies to TLS handshake messages from both peers and acknowledgments of the packets carrying those messages.
+In many cases, the need for servers to provide acknowledgments is minimal, since the messages that clients send are small and implicitly acknowledged by the server's responses.

-The actions that a peer takes as a result of receiving an unauthenticated packet needs tobe limited.
+The actions that a peer takes as a result of receiving an unauthenticated packet needs to be limited.
 In particular, state established by these packets cannot be retained once record protection commences.

 There are several approaches possible for dealing with unauthenticated packets prior to handshake completion: